As a Man Thinketh – The Power of Right Thought

 “Here is an employer of labour who adopts crooked measures to avoid paying the regulation wage, and, in the hope of making larger profits, reduces the wages of his workpeople.
 Such a man is altogether unfitted for prosperity, and when he finds himself bankrupt, both as regards reputation and riches, he blames circumstances, not knowing that he is the sole author of his condition.”

-Even though both people in the two examples above want greater riches for themselves, they’re both frustrated in their attempts by encouraging thoughts which do not harmonize with their intended objective.
+Even though both of these people in the two examples above want greater riches for themselves, they’re both frustrated in their attempts by encouraging thoughts which do not harmonize with their intended objective.

 Allen is a big proponent of individual responsibility, explaining that people should stop complaining and blaming others and circumstances when they fail to get what they want; instead, they should search for “the hidden justice” which regulates their life.